mnemonikr/sleigh-compiler/README.md

 ### Compatibility

 In Ghidra 11.1 the .sla file format was changed to a compressed format.
-If you wish to inspect the output in the uncompressed form set `debug_output` to `true`.
+The uncompressed output can be obtained by setting `debug_output` to `true` in the compiler options.

 ```rust
 let mut compiler = SleighCompiler::new(SleighCompilerOptions {